sathya3103/AI-Network-Intrusion-Detection-System/README.md

 - **Malicious (Intrusion / Attack traffic)**

-A **Streamlit-based interactive dashboard** is developed to simulate network traffic, train the model, evaluate performance, and test live traffic behavior.
+A **Streamlit-based interactive dashboard** is developed to simulate network traffic, train the model, evaluate performance, and test live traffic behavior

-This project is developed as a **Major Project** for academic evaluation.

 ---